-Te Tiriti in Our Languages is a project to create clear, accurate educational resources about Te Tiriti o Waitangi in Aotearoa’s many languages.
+Te Tiriti in Our Languages is a programme for creating clear, accurate educational resources about Te Tiriti o Waitangi in Aotearoa’s many languages.

 - What resources are included?